Power Snatch

 Is the Power Snatch right for you?

-Advanced athletes with Olympic lifting experience.
+Advanced athletes with Olympic lifting experience and excellent overhead mobility.

 How to Program the Power Snatch